-Orthodontic and dental appliances are designed to change the alignment of certain teeth, improve or correct bites and repair decayed, cracked or chipped teeth.
+Orthodontic and dental appliances are designed to change the alignment of certain teeth, improve or correct bites and repair or protect worn, decayed, cracked or chipped teeth.

 Examples of orthodontic and dental appliances include: